dotted-labs/ngx-supabase-auth/README.md

 Handling authentication, especially social logins, in desktop applications requires a specific flow:

 1. Use `<sup-login-desktop>` in your main application window.
-When a user clicks a social login button, it triggers `signInWithOAuth`, which opens the system browser for authentication.
+When a user clicks a social login button, it triggers `signInWithSocialProvider`, which opens the system browser for authentication.
 2. Configure Supabase OAuth to redirect to a custom URI scheme (e.g., `myapp://auth-callback/`) that your Electron app listens for.
 3. Your Electron main process (e.g., `electron/main.ts` or `electron/main.js`) needs to capture this custom URI activation.